CLetinic/Hypertube/README.md

 In [Insert path to your MAMP/ WAMP / LAMP Directory ]/apache2/htdocs/Hypertube/setup.php

-Change the password of `$password`, to the password chosen during the installation of bitnami server.
+Change the password of `$password`, to the password chosen during the installation of bitnami server - myphpAdmin password.

 ![Database_Configuration](./misc/images/MAMP/DBSETUP.png)